Skip to content

 Cosyra vs Cursor: Can You Use Cursor on Your Phone?

 Short answer.
 Cursor and Cosyra are not the same shape.
-Cursor is a desktop-first AI IDE (macOS, Windows, Linux) built on VS Code; its phone story is a web/mobile PWA that lets you launch and review cloud agents, not a place to sit and type in a terminal.
+Cursor is a desktop-first AI IDE (macOS, Windows, Linux) built on VS Code; its phone story is an agent controller — a native iOS app (public beta since 2026-06-29) and an Android PWA — that lets you launch and review cloud agents, not a place to sit and type in a terminal.
 Cosyra is a native iOS and Android app over a managed Ubuntu 24.04 container with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed.
 So if you searched "Cursor on phone": you can run Cursor's agents from your phone, but you cannot run Cursor itself there.
 For an interactive terminal on the phone, that is the gap Cosyra fills.

 We use both.
 On a desktop, Cursor is excellent.
 It is the AI editor most of our own team reaches for when a laptop is open.
 The question this page answers is narrower: what happens when the laptop is closed and the only screen you have is the phone in your pocket?
-That is the moment Cursor's PWA and Cosyra's terminal start to diverge, and it is worth being precise about which one you actually want.
+That is the moment Cursor's agent controller and Cosyra's terminal start to diverge, and it is worth being precise about which one you actually want.

 tl;dr